paulyuk/hello-sk-function-mcp/README.md

-# Hello Semantic Kernel Function MCP
+# Hello Foundry Agent Service with Semantic Kernel as a Function MCP Server

 This project uses Microsoft Foundry AI services with Semantic Kernel code, wrapped with an Azure Function and exposed as a remote MCP server.